-The annual financial statements have been prepared in accordance with NZ GAAP.
-They comply with New Zealand Equivalents to IFRS, and other applicable Financial Reporting Standards, as appropriate for profit orientated entities that qualify for and take advantage of differential reporting concessions.
+The financial statements have been prepared in accordance with the requirement to comply with the generally accepted accounting practice in New Zealand (NZ GAAP).
+They comply with New Zealand Equivalents to IFRS, and other applicable Financial Reporting Standards, as appropriate for commercial entities that qualify for For-profit entities.

-The company qualifies for Differential Reporting exemptions as it has no public accountability and it is not large as defined in the differential reporting framework.
-All available reporting exemptions, except deferred tax, allowed under the Framework for Differential Reporting have been adopted.
+The company previously qualified for Differential Reporting exemptions as it had no public accountability and it was not large as defined in the differential reporting framework.
+All available reporting exemptions, except deferred tax, allowed under the Framework for Differential Reporting had been adopted.